ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Accessing Nightingale using a VPN
 -----------------------------------

-If you log into Nightingale from the University of Illinois campus, you do not need to use a Virtual Private Network (VPN).
-To access Nightingale from off campus, you will need to set up and activate a VPN first.
-A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic origininate within that other network.
+If you log into Nightingale from the University of Illinois campus, you don't need to use a Virtual Private Network (VPN).
+To access Nightingale from off campus, you'll need to set up and activate a VPN first.
+A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic originate within that other network.
 In this case, traffic will effectively originate inside of the University of Illinois, which adds an additional level of security and protection for your connection.

 There are two VPN services that will allow you to log into Nightingale from off campus.
 The first is the University of Illinois VPN, which members of UIUC campus should use by default.
 The other is the NCSA VPN, which is available for Nightingale users not associated directly with UIUC.

 .. note::

    If your login method freezes when you try to log into Nightingale, this may be your problem.
-Please try one of these methods.
+Please try one of these VPN methods.

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are a member of the University of Illinois, you can use the `University of Illinois VPN service <https://answers.uillinois.edu/illinois/98773>`_.
-You will need to authenticate to the VPN service itself using your University NetID, password, and 2FA.
+You'll need to authenticate to the VPN service itself using your University NetID, password, and 2FA.

 NCSA VPN
 ~~~~~~~~~

-If you do not have a University of Illinois NetID, you will need to use the `NCSA VPN <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+%28VPN%29+Service>`_.
+If you don't have a University of Illinois NetID, you'll need to use the `NCSA VPN <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+%28VPN%29+Service>`_.

 If you have trouble setting up or using either of these VPNs, or have questions, submit a ticket (:ref:`help`).